0Akise/Orbis/README.md

 - 💚 Highly customizable UI Components
 - 💨 Intuitive API for rapid development

-## What's Derma?
-_Derma_ means "Skin" in ancient Greek (the same _derma_ as in _dermatologist_).
-Think of it like weapon skins in games - you have a base weapon that can be decorated with various designs.
-In the same way, Orbis's Derma system lets you build interactive GUIs with your design choices quickly and reliably.
-Create the structure once, then customize the appearance as needed.

 # Requirements
 - C++20 compiler (MinGW)
 - SFML 3.0.0